 Hence, there are four main types of relationship visa.
-Most relationship visas are part of a two stage process that is used to test relationships before the Australian Government approves permanent residence; stage one is a two-year temporary visa, stage two is permanent residence.
+Most relationship visas are part of a two-stage process that is used to test relationships before the Australian Government approves permanent residence; stage one is a two-year temporary visa, stage two is a permanent residence.
 All relationship visas are with full work rights and unlimited ‘come and go’ travel rights.
-People in verifiable long term relationships can be approved immediately for a permanent visa if they provide the evidence Immigration requires.
+People in verifiable long-term relationships can be approved immediately for a permanent visa if they provide the evidence Immigration requires.

-Easiest relationship visa to apply for; you will need less documents; arrive in Australia with full work rights; You can get permission to visit your fiancé in Australia while awaiting grant of Prospective Marriage visa also, must be outside Australia to apply and for visa grant; part of a unique three stage process to permanent residence (while there is extra bureaucracy, the result is the same); only available to heterosexual couples.
+Easiest relationship visa to apply for; you will need fewer documents; arrive in Australia with full work rights; You can get permission to visit your fiancé in Australia while awaiting grant of Prospective Marriage visa also, must be outside Australia to apply and for visa grant; part of a unique three-stage process to permanent residence (while there is extra bureaucracy, the result is the same); only available to heterosexual couples.